noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

         && and this
     # adds to the image a trigger instruction to be executed at a later time, when the image is used as the base for another build.
     # The trigger will be executed in the context of the downstream build, as if it had been inserted immediately after the FROM instruction in the downstream Dockerfile.
+    # may not trigger FROM or MAINTAINER instructions.

 ```